The-BlackShadoww/nodejs-setup/Readme.md

-# NodeJS Foundational project
+# NodeJS Set Up

-This is a fundamental project with nodejs.
+This is proper set up for a nodejs project.